 Intensive Training in Occlusal Medicine Hands On + Lecture

-VieSID Bulgaria is pleased to announce our 15-day Core Curriculum program for dentist will start in Autum 2022.
+VieSID Bulgaria is pleased to announce next 15-day Core Curriculum program for dentists will start in winter 2024.
 All modules will be held at Coldy Dent Clinic and Coldy Dent Lab in Sofia, Bulgaria.

 The goal of the Vienna School of Interdisciplinary Dentistry is to teach the knowledge and concepts of Professor Dr. Rudolf Slavicek.
 Additional training in other concepts including those of Professor Sadao Sato (Orthodontics) makes this program truly interdisciplinary.
 VieSID cooperates with independent renowned international experts and lecturers and is responsible for the content and organization of the curricula.
 In addition to Vienna, VieSID programs are taught worldwide.
 Professor Rudolf Slavicek’s teaching spreads from Latin America to Canada, other European countries, Russia and China.

 Education in Occlusal Medicine

 The VieSID basic curriculum is designed to provide participants with an in depth understanding of structural development and the functional requirements of the masticatory system.